factoria-org/f0js/README.md

   web3: web3,                   // (required) an instantiated web3 instance (both browser/node.js supported)
   contract: contract_address,   // (required) contract address
   currency: currency,           // your fiat currency: usd, jpy, eur, etc. default is "usd"
-  key: private_key              // only in node.js environment
+  key: private_key,             // only in node.js environment
+  network: network              // "rinkeby" or "main" => explicitly set this attribute if you want to throw an error when the network is incorrect
 })
 ```